otenim/Xception-with-Your-Own-Dataset/README.md

-Training Xception with your dataset
+Training Xception with your own dataset
 ====================================

 ## Description